danschlz/danschulz.github.io/books.md

 - Johnson, _Churchill_
 - Churchill, _My Early Life: 1874-1904_
 - Perlstein
-  -_Before the Storm: Barry Goldwater and the Unmaking of the American Consensus_
+  - _Before the Storm: Barry Goldwater and the Unmaking of the American Consensus_
-  -_Nixonland: The Rise of a President and the Fracturing of America_
+  - _Nixonland: The Rise of a President and the Fracturing of America_
 - Caro
   -_The Path to Power_
   -_Means of Ascent_